-The Advanced Health and Rehabilitation Center Center in Greenville, North Carolina uses a wide range of treatments to tackle back pain.
+The Advanced Health and Rehabilitation Center Center in New Bern, North Carolina uses a wide range of treatments to tackle back pain.
 Our team of doctors, nurses, nutritionists, massage therapists, physical therapists, and chiropractors work together to determine the cause of your pain and treat it quickly and efficiently.
 We treat the symptoms and causes of back pain using a combination of physical and massage therapy and chiropractic methods to manipulate the joints that surround the spinal column so you get relief from pain.

 Whole Body Vibration

-At our medical clinic in Greenville, we also offer Whole Body Vibration for Automatic Muscle Reflex.
+At our medical clinic in New Bern, we also offer Whole Body Vibration for Automatic Muscle Reflex.
 This procedure strengthens muscles and promotes high bone density to improve the tone, strength, and flexibility of the muscles.
 Patients achieve this by lying on a platform that vibrates rapidly to stretch and contract the muscles.
 This is a very low-impact procedure that can increase the blood flow, burn fat, and encourage healthy bone density to prevent osteoporosis.

 Our professional healthcare team can provide you with the very best in care to eliminate your pain and allow you to lead a healthy and active life.
 We not only treat the causes and symptoms of pain, but we can advise you on the best practices to maintain ideal health and well-being.